slackapi/slack-github-action/README.md

 ##### Posting a message with text

-An introductory call to the `chat.postMessage` method can be done by [adding this step][job-step] to a job in your workflow:
+A call to the `chat.postMessage` method can be accomplished by adding this step to a job in your GitHub workflow and inviting the bot associated with your app to the channel for posting:

 ```yaml
 - name: Post to a Slack channel